swazi-71/APCminiMk2bBitwig/README.md

 Known Issues :

-Crashes if one uses anything other than the classic colour scheme.<\n>
+Crashes if one uses anything other than the classic colour scheme.<br>
-Crashes if one tries to use a Group Track.<\n>
+Crashes if one tries to use a Group Track.<br>
-The Session View can corrupt the Play View after a while.<\n>
+The Session View can corrupt the Play View after a while.<br>